harryheros/HarryWrt/README.md

 It keeps the official OpenWrt experience and interface style while improving the default environment for real-world usage:

-- Clean base system
+- Clean base system (close to upstream OpenWrt)
-- Useful built-in tools
+- Useful built-in tools for daily administration
-- Expanded root filesystem size
+- Expanded root filesystem size for future extension
-- Stable defaults
+- Stable defaults with predictable behavior
-- Easy to extend
+- Easy to extend with additional packages

 ---